matthewc7/Laravel-Bundle-Constant/README.md

 # Laravel-Bundle-Constant #
 =======================

-Prepare constant options for <select> drop down for date, month and year in Laravel.
-Many times we may need to put in the drop down data for date, month and year in a <select> option.
-This is a helper that produces the data for <select> options with a simple line of code.
+Prepare constant options for 'select' drop down for date, month and year in Laravel.
+Many times we may need to put in the drop down data for date, month and year in a 'select' option.
+This is a helper that produces the data for 'select' options with a simple line of code.

 ## Configuration ##